-Scientists agree that COVID-19 vaccines protect people against catching COVID-19.
-They also agree that when a vaccinated person does catch COVID-19, their chance of being hospitalised or dying is lower than if they were not vaccinated.
+Scientists agree that when a vaccinated person catches COVID-19, their chance of being hospitalized or dying is lower than if they were not vaccinated.
 However, it seems that the effects of the vaccine start to decrease over time, and we are not sure for how long this protection lasts.
 This is crucial information when governments are deciding whether: (a) we need to keep engaging in measures like physical distancing and facemask wearing; and (b) whether additional doses of the vaccine are needed to keep us protected.

-Summary: We looked at research on how well COVID-19 vaccines stop infections, hospitalisations, and deaths when 4 months or more have passed since someone became fully vaccinated.
+Summary: We looked at research on how well

+COVID-19 vaccines stop infections, hospitalisations, and deaths when 4 months or more have passed since someone became fully vaccinated.

 We found that, over time, COVID-19 vaccines continue to strongly protect people against being hospitalised and from dying.
-However, vaccines may become less effective over time in preventing people from becoming infected with COVID-19.
+However, vaccines may become less effective over time in preventing people from becoming infected with COVID-19, with the Omicron variant decreasing the effects even further.
 Consequently, we may need to keep engaging in protective measures like mask wearing until the virus is completely under control.

-What questions did we want to answer?
+What guestions did we want to answer?